AN: I'm writing this for me more than I'm writing it for any sort of great reader experience.

-"Fine," you reply, embarrassed and lost in an dose of pride that was making every fiber of your body move towards the finish line as fast as it can.
+"Fine," you reply, embarrassed and lost in a dose of pride that was making every fiber of your body move towards the finish line as fast as it can.

-Scrambling back to your feet, you use your weapon, buttstock into the ground, to help yourself to your feet.
-When you try to step off, because that guy has doubled the distance between you and you need to catch up, there's so much pain in your ankle that your knee gives out and you fall to the ground again.
+Scrambling, you push your weapon's buttstock into the ground to help yourself to your feet.
+When you try to step off, because that guy has doubled the distance between you and you need to catch up, there's so much pain in your ankle that your knee gives out.
+You fall to the ground again.